nervosnetwork/ckb-cli/docs/Plugin.md

 One plugin can have multiple roles.

 A plugin can define as `daemon` pluign, ckb-cli will start all actived `daemon` plugin processes when ckb-cli start and let them keep running. ckb-cli will start a non-daemon when needed, send request to its stdin and wait the response from its stdout then kill the process.

-The plugin can access rpc request by `rpc_` prefixed methods, they are just proxies of [CKB json-rpc](https://github.com/nervosnetwork/ckb/blob/develop/rpc/README.md) calls.
-It is useful when implement your own indexer.

 # RPC protocol
 The rpc is follow jsonrpc 2.0 protocol.
 For rust user, `plugin-protocl` package provide a more semantic interface.